Frequently Asked Questions

 Can I see an entire gallery of photos from start to finish?

 Absolutely!
 I take great pride in the consistency of my work.
 It’s common for photographers to only post their best photos on their websites which can make it hard to determine how well they will perform throughout your wedding day.
 This is why I always encourage everyone considering hiring me as their wedding photographer to review several complete galleries featuring all of my photographs from an actual wedding that I’ve delivered to my clients.
-I invite you to visit http://jasonkaczorowskiphotography.zenfolio.com to enjoy all the recent weddings and engagement sessions I’ve photographed.
+I invite you to visit http://jasonkaczorowskiphotography.zenfolio.com to enjoy complete galleries all the recent weddings and engagement sessions I’ve photographed.

 Should we provide you a list of our must-have shots?